davidhudson2128/DavidHudsonIMDBProject/readme.md

 Missing From Project:
 - GitHub Secret API key not working (After creating the API_KEY environment variable in YAML I was unable to access it within python)
-- The first test isn't working properly
-- No second test
-- All of a sudden the build is failing at the Install Dependencies step.
-(Might have something to do with the pip/python on my computer)